Security Fundamentals

 Defense in depth is the practice of using multiple security layers so one control failure does not expose the whole system.

-Least functionality is the practice of enabling only the features, services, ports, components, and capabilities a system actually needs to perform its intended job.
+Practice of enabling only the features and services a system needs to perform its intended job.

 Privilege escalation is the gain of more access or authority than a user, process, or workload was originally meant to have.